 - National Park Service (NPS) - NPS uses the best available scientific information to manage national parks.
 One of the best ways to obtain this information is from Citizen Science projects.
 This website includes a list of year-round park-sponsored projects in different states throughout the US.

 - CitizenScience.gov - an official government website designed to encourage Citizen Science across the US government.
 Through Citizen Science, non-governmental organizations and the federal government can engage the American public in addressing societal needs and accelerating innovation, science, and technology.

 Since Citizen Science has only been widely promoted in the last decade, many people haven’t heard about the term or understand its meaning.
 In this real-life story, a recreational diver talks about not having heard of the term until he participated in a reef conservation project.
-Open Access publishing does help in this case, although some academic journals don’t publish data collected by volunteers.
-You can read more about how OA can work together with Citizen Science to bring to light the integrity and complexity of the practice in our how can OA help us article.
+Open Access (OA) publishing helps shed some light on the matter, although some academic journals don’t publish data collected by volunteers, unfortunately.

 In the past, it was also very rare that participants of community geography projects had a chance to create and interpret visualizations or analyze data themselves.
 Project organizers would prefer to provide the participants with opportunities to work with the data but lacked the resources or expertise necessary to create the tools needed to do their own visualization or analysis.
 Therefore, FieldScope was launched, allowing individuals interested and invested in researching a specific scientific question to further their research, regardless of skill set.